jahirxtrap/randomisfits/README.md

 <strong>This mod adds:</strong>

+- Zurite => A material with some Netherite properties, including fire and knockback resistance.
+While it is less durable, it is cheaper to craft and has the autorepairing feature.
 - Invisible Armor => Armor that provides protection while allowing your skin to be visible.
 - Handle => Used to craft tools of this mod, can also be used as fuel.
 - Multitool => A combined axe, pickaxe, shovel, and hoe in one tool (Crouch + right-click to switch between shovel and hoe actions).